Our qualified lactation consultants and breastfeeding counsellors provide you with support in the following situations:

 - Breastfeeding the second time around

-Our Drop in Day is Thursday.
+Our Drop-in Day is Wednesday.
 You are welcome to use the normal centre facilities on this day – nappy changing, bottle warming or just a warm place to feed your baby – however, we also have a lactation consultant, midwife or breastfeeding counsellor available to provide lactation support and help with general breastfeeding and parenting questions.
+No appointment required.

 What to expect on Drop in Day